-Eric Euler is an artist, master printer, educator, and arts administrator.
+Eric Euler is an artist, collaborative printer, educator, and arts administrator.
 His professional art practice balances the use ofprintmaking, painting, installation, graphic design, and community art practices to activate themes as diverse as regional identity, popular culture,social satire, and Jungian psychology.
 His most recent expressive series of prints uses personal and mythological visual vocabularies to explore the complexities of toxic masculinity, mental health, and self care.

 Following the successful completion of his MFA at Louisiana State University in 2015 and the professional printer training program at Tamarind Institute in 2016 he returned to his hometown of North Bay Ontario.